 Other languages have different demands.
 If you were to speak French, then you would be obligated to assign male or female attributes to many objects you may be thinking about.

 Even those objects may have different gender assignments, based on the language being used.
 A bridge in Spanish is assigned as masculine, even though it is assigned as feminine in German.

 How we speak, therefore, creates habits in how we think.
 That means language does more than shape our thought.
 It has the power to shape our values, beliefs, and morality.

 That is the power of language.
-That is why being able to speak a second language is really like having a second doul.
+That is why being able to speak a second language is like having a second soul.